London Gatwick Route 4 Airspace Change Consultation (ACP-2018-86)

 Why your views matter

-Your views on these options will form a key part of the decision-making process as to which route London Gatwick moves forward with.
+This consultation has now closed, and London Gatwick are now considering your views, which will form a key part of the decision-making process as to which route London Gatwick moves forward with.
 All feedback received will be considered and the proposals amended as necessary.

 The feedback London Gatwick receives will influence which option is progressed.
 Whilst London Gatwick is required to list a preferred option, the final decision on which option to take forward will be influenced by the feedback received.